renswilderom/renswilderom.github.io/publications.md

 ## Popular/general audiences

-- Standing on the shoulders of punk: the early years of dance (interview and text by Joost van Tilburg).
+- Standing on the shoulders of punk: the early years of dance.
 Press release by the University of Amsterdam, available in [English](https://www.uva.nl/en/content/news/press-releases/2023/09/standing-on-the-shoulders-of-punk-the-early-years-of-dance.html?origin=kUP%2Byx6UTZqvuJiCJKnnEQ){:target="_blank"} and [Dutch](https://www.uva.nl/content/nieuws/persberichten/2023/09/bouwen-op-de-punkscene-de-beginjaren-van-de-dance.html){:target="_blank"}.
+Interview and text by Joost van Tilburg.